-"Text messaging" means reading from or entering data into any handheld or other electronic device, including for the purpose of short message service texting, e-mailing, instant messaging, obtaining navigational information, or engaging in any other form of electronic data retrieval or electronic data communication.
+Text messaging means reading from or entering data into any handheld or other electronic device, including for the purpose of short message service texting, e-mailing, instant messaging, obtaining navigational information, or engaging in any other form of electronic data retrieval or electronic data communication.
 The term does not include glancing at or listening to a navigational device that is secured in a commercially designed holder affixed to the vehicle, provided that the destination and route are programmed into the device either before driving or while stopped in a location off the roadway where it is safe and legal to park.

-- (b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009. - (c) The Contractor is encouraged to- - (1) Adopt and enforce policies that ban text messaging while driving- - (i) Company-owned or -rented vehicles or Government-owned vehicles; or - (ii) Privately-owned vehicles when on official Government business or when performing any work for or on behalf of the Government. - (2) Conduct initiatives in a manner commensurate with the size of the business, such as- - (i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text messaging while driving; and - (ii) Education, awareness, and other outreach to employees about the safety risks associated with texting while driving. - (d) Subcontracts.
-The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts that exceed the micro-purchase threshold.
+- (b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009. - (c) The Contractor is encouraged to- - (1) Adopt and enforce policies that ban text messaging while driving- - (i) Company-owned or rented vehicles or Government-owned vehicles; or - (ii) Privately-owned vehicles when on official Government business or when performing any work for or on behalf of the Government. - (2) Conduct initiatives in a manner commensurate with the size of the business, such as- - (i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text messaging while driving; and - (ii) Education, awareness, and other outreach to employees about the safety risks associated with texting while driving. - (d) Subcontracts.
+The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts that exceed the micro-purchase threshold, as defined in Federal Acquisition Regulation 2.101 on the date of subcontract award.